Safe Usage of Monetary Valuation

 3.6.1 Revealed Expenditure Methods (Fourth Preference)

-These methods derive prices from actual expenditures on related goods and services:
+These methods derive prices from actual expenditures on related goods and services that have already been made and are observable in administrative or survey data.

 Averting Behaviour (Defensive Expenditure)